backupbrew/switchbrew/SPL services.md

 [NIM](NIM%20services.md "wikilink") checks if this item matches the [set:cal](Settings%20services.md "wikilink") DeviceId with byte7 cleared.
 If they don't match, a panic is thrown.

+### BootReason

+Used to determine how the system booted.

 ### MemoryArrange